lodu/TMobile-NL-Unlimited-Bundle-Automated/README.md

 > Based on: https://gathering.tweakers.net/forum/view_message/69930184
+> If you end up using this, please [contact me](unlimited-sim-automation@lodu.dev) so I can improve this software.
 # T-Mobile Unlimited GO Auto Bundle Requester

 ### Without needing to sniff your URL every month.

 ## How to use
+1. Understand the license

-1. `git clone` the repo (duhh)
+2. `git clone` the repo (duhh)
-2. Create `.env` file in root directory:
+3. Create `.env` file in root directory:
    ```bash
    EMAIL=example@example.com
    PASSWORD=3x4mp1e!
    MSISDN=+3161234567890
    ```
-3. Start software via one of 3 options explained below:
+4. Start software via one of 3 options explained below:
    - Yarn/NPM
    - Docker
    - docker-compose